 Collaboration diagram: Interactions between two or more processes, using more than one pool.

-Conversation diagram: Simplified version of a collaboration diagram showing related message in a business process.
+Conversation diagram: Simplified version of a collaboration diagram showing a related message in a business process.

-Every business wants to achieve the maximum results possibly with the resources available.
-The models function is to improve business processes.
-As a result this will lead to higher efficiency, productivity, output, and subsequently profits.
+Every business wants to achieve the maximum results possible with the resources available.
+The model's function is to improve business processes.
+As a result, this will lead to higher efficiency, productivity, output, and subsequently profits.

-One goal is having everyone in the company aware of how the process works.
+One goal is to have everyone in the company aware of how the process works.
 More people will know what the aims and methods are, and as who owns what process becomes clear, transparency will rise.